Comic-Con-Museum/fan-forge-backend/README.md

 The Comic-Con Museum's mission is to engage people, whether or not they're already part of the Comic-Con community, or even the larger comic and movie fan community.
-The Democratic Curation website is a large part of that.
-By involving fans in the typically very private, very closed-off exhibit curation process, fans can get engaged in an entirely new way, unique to the Comic-Con
-museum: They can suggest, and even help build, the exhibits in the museum.
+The Fan Forge website is a large part of that.
+By involving fans in the typically very private, very closed-off exhibit curation process, fans can get engaged in an entirely new way, unique to the Comic-Con museum: They can suggest, and even help build, the exhibits in the museum.

 This repository, specifically, is the backend.
-It provides the web API which the frontend uses to get and modify data, which can also be used by third-party developers to develop apps which integrate with the process.
+It provides the web API which the frontend uses to get and modify data.
+It can also be used by third-party developers to develop apps which integrate with the process.

-The code has been made publicly available to encourage fans to get even more deeply involved, by helping to create the experience they use to create the experience they get at the Comic-Con Museum.
+The code has been made publicly available to encourage fans to get even more deeply involved, by helping to create the experience they have while creating their experience at the Comic-Con Museum.

 ## Running the server